Veterinary Clinical Services

 Skills for Veterinary Clinical Services Majors

-veterinary clinical services majors are found most commonly in careers in which the following skills are important:
+A major in veterinary clinical services prepares you for careers in which the following skill-sets are crucial:

 - Speaking - Talking to others to convey information effectively.